mongodb/mongo-php-driver-legacy/README.md

 # End of Life Notice

 The legacy MongoDB PHP driver (i.e. `ext-mongo`) is now officially end-of-life (EOL).
-No further development, bugfixes, enhancements, documentation changes or maintenance will be provided by this project and pull requests will no longer be accepted.
+No further development, bug fixes, enhancements, documentation changes or maintenance will be provided by this project and pull requests will no longer be accepted.

 Users are encouraged to migrate to [mongodb/mongo-php-driver](https://github.com/mongodb/mongo-php-driver) (i.e. `ext-mongodb`).